-Everett M. Johnson is a shareholder at Wilentz, Goldman & Spitzer, P.A. and a member of the firm’s Management Committee.
+Everett M. Johnson is a shareholder at Wilentz, Goldman & Spitzer, P.A. and co-chair of the firm’s Diversity Committee.
 Mr. Johnson has concentrated his practice in the area of public finance since he began practicing law in 2001.

 Mr. Johnson has extensive experience in the issuance of competitive and negotiated tax-exempt and taxable obligations, including general obligation bonds and notes, revenue bonds, variable rate demand bonds, auction rate securities, lease-purchase financings, tax and revenue anticipation notes, tax appeal refunding notes, emergency notes, special emergency notes, and pooled loan transactions.